 Bitcoin has provided spectacular returns for buy and hold investors.
 However, some investors have lost money in bitcoin.
-This article discusses some of the most common pitfalls and how to avoid them.
+This article discusses three of the most common pitfalls and how to avoid them.

 Bitcoin is a volatile asset because it is in a price discovery phase.
-One bitcoin will either be worth hundreds of times its current value or it will be worth much less.
+One bitcoin will either be worth hundreds of times its current value or it will be worth much less than its current value.

 Related Link: Bitcoin Is Not Just A Volatile Bubble